Welcome to Hill Lane Surgery Online

 COVID-19 INFECTION (CORONAVIRUS)

-For all those who develop relevant symptoms ( for example respiratory symptoms, shortness of breath, cough, fever) however mild
+For all those who develop relevant symptoms ( for example respiratory symptoms, shortness of breath, cough, fever, loss of sense of smell or taste) however mild

 SHOULD NOT ATTEND THE PRACTICE